DoganM95/Wireguard-Vpn-to-Proxy/README.md

 1. Obtain a WireGuard configuration file from your VPN provider (Surfshark, ExpressVPN, etc.)
 2. Save it on the host machine for Docker volume binding

-### Run a proxy container (whitelist mode)
+### Run a proxy container (whitelist mode aka split-tunnelled)

-In whitelist mode, every domain defined using the env var `DOMAINS_TO_RELAY` is routed through the vpn tunnel.
+The split-tunnelled image `wireguard-vpn-proxy-st` only routes domains defined using the env var `DOMAINS_TO_RELAY` through the vpn tunnel.
 Any other traffic is routed directly, so the host only acts like bridge, but does not alter the trafic.

 **Note:** The container requires `--privileged` and a Linux host to function correctly.